hyttmi/cellframe-masternode-webui/README.md

 - `cache_rewards=true|false`- Cache rewards to a text file **MANDATORY FOR SHOWING REWARDS FROM LAST 7 DAYS**
 - `cache_rewards_time=10` - Time (in minutes) between rewards cache renew, **DON'T USE VALUE BELOW 10, IT USES QUITE A LOT OF CPU**
 - `accent_color=FFFFFF` - Use hex code color as the accent color (without #)
+- `api_token=your_own_api_token`- Used in accessing plain JSON data (You can generate your own or use a service like https://it-tools.tech/token-generator).

 ## Installation